-At Noon we feel strongly that love, sex and relationships in midlife and later life are an integral part of our existence.
+At NOON we feel strongly that love, sex and relationships in midlife and later life are an integral part of our existence.

-Noon women are in their prime – it’s not just Rosie Millard who feels sexier in her mid fifties than she did in her twenties.
+NOON women are in their prime – it’s not just Rosie Millard who feels sexier in her mid fifties than she did in her twenties.
 Just read Kiki’s account of going to a sex club after her divorce and the joy of finally having the confidence to ask for exactly what she wanted.
-Since we launched Noon, I have had so many conversations with women in their forties and fifties bemoaning the disjunct between how sexy they feel and yet how invisible they and their relationships are in the wider culture.
+Since we launched NOON, I have had so many conversations with women in their forties and fifties bemoaning the disjunct between how sexy they feel and yet how invisible they and their relationships are in the wider culture.

 More depressing, however, were the screeds of comments on the websites of the newspapers that published the pictures saying yuck and ugh – the shock and disgust that older people might be sexy too just shows how many taboos there are still to be busted.
 A telling two-thirds of 65-year-olds polled for the Relate research said they rarely or never saw themselves in the media as sexual beings.
-At Noon, we think that has to change.
+At NOON, we think that has to change.

 The shock and disgust that older people might be sexy too just shows how many taboos there are still to be busted

-I love Rankin’s new photographs for Relate, showing as they do couples in their late 60s and beyond obviously still in love and attracted to each other; it makes me think us Noon-ers have got so much to look forward to.
+I love Rankin’s new photographs for Relate, showing as they do couples in their late 60s and beyond obviously still in love and attracted to each other; it makes me think us NOON-ers have got so much to look forward to.

 You don’t have to be ‘perfect’ to be intimate